masashitsubaki/CPI_prediction/README.md

 In the directory of dataset/human/original, we now have "smiles_sequence_interaction.txt."
-If you prepare data with the same format as "smiles_sequence_interaction.txt" in a new directory (e.g., dataset/yourdata/original), you can train your neural network using your data by the commands (i) and (ii).
+If you prepare data with the same format as "smiles_sequence_interaction.txt" in a new directory (e.g., dataset/yourdata/original), you can train our neural network using your data by the commands (i) and (ii).

 ## Future work